Track The Status Of Your Stimulus Check With The 'Get My Payment Tool' From The IRS

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – Keep an eye on your bank account this morning.READ MORE: San Bernardino Mountain Snow Creates Havoc For Drivers
+PITTSBURGH (KDKA) – Keep an eye on your bank account this morning.READ MORE: LAPD Investigating After Retired Detective Caught On Camera Using Racial Slur

 Stimulus relief checks have already started hitting American’s bank accounts.

-If you’re still waiting for your check, don’t be concerned.READ MORE: Snow Shuts Down 5 Freeway Through Grapevine As Brief Winter Weather Hits Southland
+If you’re still waiting for your check, don’t be concerned.READ MORE: At Least 8 Killed In Shootings At 3 Atlanta Area Spas, Suspect In Custody

 The IRS says the payments are going out in batches and the paper checks will take longer.

-If you want to check the status of your payment, you can use a new tool called ‘Get My Payment.’MORE NEWS: Thrashing Winds Down Large Trees in Rancho Palos Verdes, Collapse Gas Station Roof In Redondo Beach
+If you want to check the status of your payment, you can use a new tool called ‘Get My Payment.’MORE NEWS: 2 Killed In Massive Fireworks Explosion That Rattled Ontario Neighborhood; Evacuation Order Issued